How many credit cards should you have?

 - You can have a separate credit card just for online shopping.
 This can help you keep track of your spending and let you keep an eye out for identity theft or fraud.

-- If a credit card is lost or stolen, it helps to have a second card available if it takes more than a day to get a replacement card.
+- You have a backup if one of your credit cards is lost or stolen.
+It helps to have a second card available if it takes more than a day to get a replacement card.

 - You might save money on interest charges by transferring credit card balances to a new card that has a lower APR or a promotional rate.
-Get more information about balance transfers with our balance transfer tips.
+Learn more tips for balance transfers.

 Things to watch for if you have multiple credit cards

-- If you have multiple credit cards, you may end up with cards you don’t use.
-If your cards become inactive, it could impact your credit.
+- Use all cards occasionally to prevent them from becoming inactive.
+If you have multiple credit cards, you may end up with cards you don’t use.
+If your cards become inactive, it could affect your credit.
 (Check with your card issuer to see what constitutes inactivity.)
 Some cards also have yearly fees.
 Be sure to understand the conditions of all your accounts so you can plan accordingly.

 Tips on managing multiple credit cards